 If anyone knows how to get a autoreload going, please let me know.

 This is there by default in the package.json on the starter project and could throw you off.
 The idea is that you give a activation command, only after activating it does your plugin become fully accessible.
 So you you would toggle it to make it active and then you would have any other commands your package has would become available.

 This is good for performance but very annoiying for testing.
 I recommend removing it out whilst working on the project and enable it for distribution.
 Otherwise everytime you reload, you’ll need to toggle it for your other commands to become available.
-Which get’s old fast.
+Which gets old real fast.

 You have global settings for your package that has a UI in the package manager, but what about if you want per project settings?
 Well after having a good look around the docs I couldn’t find anything.
 So I had a look at what other plugins did and they used a settings file that would go in a projects root folder and the plugin would look for that.
-They would have a global setting that would allow you to change where the file was looked for.
+They would have a global setting that would allow you to change where it looked for a file.

-So you can use YML or JSON and look for that in the users root folder, load that up using node moudles.
+So you can use YML or JSON and look for that in the users root folder, load that up with node.
 I used fs-plus and js-yaml.
 Take a look at my plugin wpedit for how I did this.